-2 ENVIRONMENTAL PROVISIONS IN RTAS
+2. ENVIRONMENTAL PROVISIONS IN RTAS

-- 2.1.
 A detailed review of 349 RTAs notified to the WTO and currently in force reveals that the inclusion of environmental provisions in RTAs is not a recent phenomenon.
-In fact, 97% of all notified RTAs include at least one environmental provision largely mirroring the approach followed in the WTO, typically in the form of a general exception clause to trade obligations for environment-related considerations or preambular language emphasizing the importance of environmental protection and sustainable development. - 2.2.
-However, the review of notified RTAs also shows a relative increase in the number, and level of detail, of environmental provisions contained in several more recent RTAs (see Figure 1).
-The most detailed environmental provisions are found in chapters dedicated to the environment or sustainable development, or in some cases in side environmental cooperation agreements.
-The main proponents of detailed environmental provisions in RTAs are mostly high-income countries, including Canada, Chile, the European Union (EU) and the United States.
+In fact, 97 per cent of all notified RTAs include at least one environmental provision that largely mirrors the approach followed in the WTO, typically in the form of a general exception clause to trade obligations for environment-related considerations, or preambular language emphasizing the importance of environmental protection and sustainable development.

+97 per cent of all notified RTAs include at least one environmental provision.

+However, a review of notified RTAs also shows a relative increase in the number and level of detail of environmental provisions contained in some of the more recent RTAs (see Figure 1).
+The most detailed environmental provisions can be found in RTA chapters dedicated to the environment or to sustainable development, or, in some cases, within environmental cooperation agreements.
+The main proponents of detailed environmental provisions in RTAs are mostly high-income economies or groups, including Canada, Chile, the European Union and the United States.

-Figure 1: Environmental provisions in RTAs continue to expand
+Figure 1: The number of environmental provisions in RTAs continues to expand

-Source: Update from Monteiro (2016).
+Source: Monteiro (2016), updated to include more recent data.

-- 2.3.
-Although most environmental provisions differ in terms of language, scope and enforceability, they often tend to address relatively similar broad environmental concerns.
-Some provisions, most commonly found in RTAs between developed and developing countries and several RTAs between developing countries, refer to the stringency level and enforcement of domestic environmental laws.
-Some of these provisions commit the parties to set a high level of environmental protection (found in 17% of notified RTAs), improve their respective level of environmental protection (18%) or in some cases adopt environmental laws (4%).
-A related obligation referring to the adoption of laws necessary to comply with the parties' obligations under specific multilateral environmental agreements (MEAs) has been included in 10 relatively recent RTAs (3% of notified RTAs). - 2.4.
+Although most environmental provisions differ in terms of language, scope and enforceability, they often tend to address relatively similar broadly environmental concerns.
+Some provisions, most commonly found in RTAs between developed and developing countries, and in some RTAs between developing countries, refer to the stringency level and enforcement of domestic environmental laws.
+They may commit parties to setting a high level of environmental protection (found in 17 per cent of notified RTAs), improving their respective level of environmental protection (18 per cent) or, in some cases, adopting environmental laws (4 per cent).
+A related obligation, referring to the adoption of laws necessary to comply with the parties' obligations under specific multilateral environmental agreements (MEAs), was included in 10 relatively recent RTAs (3 per cent of notified RTAs).

 The level playing field of environmental policies is a related but more common issue explicitly addressed in RTAs, initially in the context of investment.
-An increasing number of RTAs, namely 31% of notified RTAs, require the parties to "effectively apply", "not waive", "not derogate from" or "not relax" their environmental laws as an encouragement for investments or trade in their territory.
+An increasing number of RTAs - 31 per cent of notified RTAs - requires the parties to "effectively apply", "not waive", "not derogate from" or "not relax" their environmental laws, in order to encourage investment or trade in their territories.
 In some RTAs, the parties further commit to the effective implementation in their laws and practices of the MEAs to which they are party.
-For instance, under the RTAs to which the United States is a party with Peru, Korea, Colombia and Panama, the parties agree to adopt, maintain and implement laws to fulfil their obligations under specific MEAs, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora, as well as not to fail to effectively enforce these laws.
+For instance, under the RTAs to which the United States is a party with Colombia, the Republic of Korea, Panama and Peru, the parties agreed to adopt, maintain and implement laws to fulfil their obligations under specific MEAs, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and they also committed not to fail to enforce these laws effectively.